outdoorsafetylab/mapclay/README.md

 As a hiker and a part-time volunteer of rescue, I have many friends who need to create digital maps for a variety of activities.
-Since most of them are not developer, their solutions are QGIS, Garmin BaseCamp or Google My-Map/Earth.
+Since most of them are not developer, their solutions are *QGIS*, *Garmin BaseCamp* or *Google My-Map/Earth*.
-And none of these solutions can fulfill the followings at the same time:
+These solutions have better UI, but none of them can fulfill the followings at the same time:

 1. Easily integrated into a web page
 1. Open source solution and no 3rd party service needed